-- The largest proportion of San Franciscans, - A decreased proportion of out-of-county residents and; - A significant proportion of homeless largest after San Franciscans - A consistently small portion out-of-state residents.
+- The largest proportion of San Franciscans, - A significant proportion of homeless largest after San Franciscans - A consistently small portion out-of-state residents.

-The figure below shows the percentage of traditional charity care patients with residential addresses in the seven greater Bay Area counties in FY 2015 and FY 2016.
-Alameda county consistency represents the greatest proportion of charity care patients in San Francisco hospitals.
-In FY 2015, Alameda and Contra Costa counties represented the greatest proportion of charity care patients in San Francisco hospitals, with 54 percent of the total patients.
-In terms of absolute numbers, between FY 2015 and FY 2016, the number of Alameda county residents increased from 982 to 1082 individuals, San Mateo county residents increased from 633 to 749 individuals, and Contra Costa county residents decreased from 720 to 681 individuals.
+The figure below shows the percentage of traditional charity care patients with residential addresses in the seven greater Bay Area counties in FY 2016 and FY 2017.
+Alameda County consistently represents the greatest proportion of charity care patients in San Francisco hospitals.
+In FY 2017, Alameda, San Mateo, and Contra Costa counties represented the greatest proportion of charity care patients in San Francisco hospitals, with 67 percent of the total patients.
+There was also a slight increase in the proportion of patients from Sonoma (2 percent) and Napa (1 percent) counties, which may be due to San Francisco hospitals receiving patients from wildfire-impacted counties.
+In terms of absolute numbers, between FY 2016 and FY 2017, the number of Alameda county residents decreased from 1082 to 900 individuals, San Mateo county residents increased from 749 to 831 individuals, and Contra Costa county residents decreased from 681 to 672 individuals.